 With all the changes taking place within the business world, change management is now becoming one of the most important methods used by companies around the globe.

-The most common examples when change management is necessary in order to successfully achieve changes for the betterment of the organization include:
+The most common examples of when change management is necessary in order to successfully achieve changes for the betterment of the organization include:

 • Implementation of a new technology

 • Change in leadership